-Yoga can also help improve bone health, balance, reduce the risk of falls and reduce kyphosis in the elderly, a population susceptible to age-related kyphosis and osteoporosis.
+Yoga can also help improve bone health and balance, reduce the risk of falls and reduce kyphosis in the elderly, a population susceptible to age-related kyphosis and osteoporosis.

-Supported backrests that can help stretch the ligaments of the frontal column, shortened muscles of the thorax and abdominal muscles are good for people with kyphosis.
+Supported backrests that can help stretch the ligaments of the frontal column and shortened muscles of the thorax and abdominal muscles are suitable for people with kyphosis.

 Be careful not to overextend or work too much in the cervical and lumbar regions and focus on your middle part.

 Stretches of 2 minutes or more are best for connective tissue.
 Folds of the trunk back can help.
 Just make sure you do not force yourself to feel pain.
 You should be able to breathe comfortably while doing these postures.

 - Lie on the floor with a rolled blanket and place under the middle of the back (between the shoulder blades and the lower ribs).

 - Stretch the pectoral muscles by opening the arms to the sides to create a 90-degree angle from the elbows and shoulders.